SABERGLOW/Clrd./README.md

 # Clrd.
-Clrd. is a project about my simple, yet functional web-page that uses JS homemade algorithms to apply filters on your chosen picture.
+Clrd. is a project about my simple, yet functional website that uses JS homemade algorithms to apply filters on your chosen picture.
 Have Fun with it :)

 # Overview:
-The webpage is designed using HTML5, CSS, and JavaScript.
+The website is designed using HTML5, CSS, and JavaScript.
 I designed it on <a href="https://codepen.io/saberglow/pen/OJNypmg"> CodePen </a>.

 # Features:
 The web-page is be capable of following functionalities: